Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

 **Key Principle:** While this process provides structure, the primary takeaway is that **strict adherence to the existing verification and checking steps is the most crucial factor** in preventing errors and ensuring robust, maintainable code.
 **Self-Driven Compliance Principle:** The AI is responsible for proactively initiating and completing **all** required steps and verifications outlined herein **without external prompting** (except when the literal text `**BLOCKER:**` is used, as this explicitly requires user input).
 The structured reporting and summaries mandated by this process serve as the primary **proof** of this self-driven compliance; **the act of providing such reports or summaries does not, by itself, constitute a reason to pause or await user input unless explicitly stated by a `**BLOCKER:**` or a specific procedural step requiring confirmation.** Furthermore, to provide clear proof of step execution, the AI **MUST** prefix relevant sections of its responses with the corresponding step number and name (e.g., '**Step 3.2: Identify Standards & Verify Alignment**').

+**Proactive Context Gathering for Robustness:** To further enhance the robustness of understanding and planning, the AI should proactively favor obtaining more comprehensive file context (e.g., via `read_file` with `should_read_entire_file=True` when file size and token limits permit) over relying on minimal or narrowly-scoped partial views.
+This is particularly encouraged for files directly involved in the core logic of a requested change, even if an initial partial view appears sufficient for the most immediate edit.
+Such broader context helps in identifying potential indirect impacts and ensures changes are made with fuller situational awareness, aligning with the principle of creating fundamentally robust solutions.

 **Principle of Successful Edit Application:** An edit to a file is considered successfully applied ONLY when:
     a.
 The intended planned change is correctly implemented.